-ATTACHMENT 2: To this button, attach brief bios (at least two per page) for the key personnel to be involved in the project.
+ATTACHMENT 2: To this button, attach brief bios (a maximum of two to a page) for the key personnel to be involved in this project.
 The file name should indicate the name of your organization or a recognizable acronym followed by "Bios" (e.g., "ABCOrgBios").

-ATTACHMENT 3: To this button, attach the completed Project Budget Form,

-[DOWNLOAD FORM] [INSTRUCTIONS].
+ATTACHMENT 3: To this button, attach the completed Project Budget Form, [DOWNLOAD FORM] [INSTRUCTIONS].